ofins/eat-what-now/src/notes.md

 ### Challenges

-1. Currently, restaurant metadata are queried through `restaurant-user` join table relationships.
-What would be the best method to query in batches for `feeds`.

 ### 28th

 - Aggregate `total_upvotes` and `total_downvotes` in `restaurants` repo.
 - Setup CRON service to update such data every hour.
 - Setup `singleton` for services.

+Issue encountered:

+1. Setting `average_ratings` in my restaurants table to `NOT NULL` constraint.
+Then aggregating causing `null` to appear if ratings are 0.
+   1. use `COALESCE` to provide fallback of 0.

+What I learned:

+1. Use `restaurant-user` join tables to aggregate metadata and save it to `restaurants` table for efficient queries.

 ### 27th